-We started having Sarah see a psychologist – a great guy who loves God and loves helping kids, with a soothing voice and an incredibly calm demeanor – and while it didn’t immediately lead to any breakthroughs, it did lead us into the “path” of having Sarah seen and evaluated by a psychiatrist.
+We started having Sarah see a psychologist – a great guy who loves helping kids, with a soothing voice and an incredibly calm demeanor – and while it didn’t immediately lead to any breakthroughs, it did lead us into the “path” of having Sarah seen and evaluated by a psychiatrist.

 The first time that word came up in conversation, Sarah, who had been tracing a line in the carpet with her foot almost obsessively, stopped cold.
 She’s not dumb – and she heard that and immediately went into “Oh, they think I’m crazy!” mode.

 Eventually – and it took some real effort – Sarah made it through the psychiatrist’s evaluation.

 Not being familiar with him, she was incredibly reluctant – and cried through many of the questions.
 As Chris and I sat with the psychiatrist afterward, he asked us: